-5.20iii Credit Card
+5.21iii Credit Card

 A College Credit Card is held by the Finance Department.
 It is only to be used for low value purchases, internet orders or one-off purchases.
 Procurement cards may be issued for departmental/individual use.
 The Director of Finance is required to authorise the issue of procurement cards.
+No credit card payments will be made without a Purchase order Number.

-5.20iv Petty Cash
+5.21iv Petty Cash